Donaldttt/fuzzyy/README.md

 \    },
 \ }

+" async step processing configuration, normally you can leave this alone, but...
+" Fuzzyy mimics async processing to fuzzy match in batches, which avoids " problems running Vim's built in fuzzy matching on massive lists at once " The size of these batches is the async step value, which defaults to 10,000 " This default should work well for most developer workstations, but you might " want to reduce if you notice a lack of responsiveness on low spec machines let g:fuzzyy_async_step = 10000

 " It is also possible to modify the colors used for highlighting " The defaults are shown below, you can change them in your vimrc " See :help :highlight if you are unfamiliar with Vim highlighting